 Hastings has received awards both for his books and journalism.
 BOMBER COMMAND (1979) won the Somerset Maugham Prize.
 He was Journalist of The Year and Reporter of the Year in the 1982 British Press Awards, and Editor of The Year in 1988.

 In 2008 he received the Westminster Medal of the RUSI for his lifetime contribution to Military Literature, and in 2009 the Edgar Wallace Trophy of the London Press Club.

 In 2012 the Pritzker Military Library of Chicago presented him with its $100,000 Literary Award for lifetime achievement; and he again received the Duke of Westminster’s Medal for Military Literature for ALL HELL LET LOOSE.

 In 2019 he received the Bronze Medal for the US Council on Foreign Relations Arthur Ross Award for VIETNAM: An Epic History of a Tragic War.

 He has presented many TV documentaries.
 A Fellow of the Royal Society of Literature and an Honorary Fellow of King’s College, London, he has also received honorary degrees from Leicester and Nottingham universities.
 He was President of the Campaign to Protect Rural England 2002-2007, and a Trustee of the National Portrait Gallery 1995-2004.
 He was knighted in 2002 for services to journalism.
-Now 75, he has two grown-up children, Charlotte who works for a London public relations company, and Harry who runs PlanSouthAmerica, a thriving travel business in Buenos Aires.
+Now 76, he has two grown-up children, Charlotte who works for a London public relations company, and Harry who runs PlanSouthAmerica, ‘a thriving travel business that span the continent’.
 Max lives with his wife Penny in West Berkshire, where they garden enthusiastically.
-Max’s niece Calypso Rose runs The Indytute.
-Brilliantly inspired lessons.
+Max’s niece Calypso Rose runs The Indytute ‘brilliantly inspired lessons’.